+'''

 do

 {

-while (!(inportb(BASEADDR +5) & 1)); /Wait until data ready/
+while (!(inportb(BASEADDR +5) & 1));

 data[i++]= inportb(BASEADDR);

 }

+while (data[i]!=13);

-while (data[i]!=13); /Reads the line until null character rec'd/
+/Reads the line until null character rec'd/

+'''

 Interrupt-driven communications should be used whenever possible and is required for high data rates.
 Writing an interrupt-driven receiver is not much more complex than writing a polled receiver but care should be taken when installing or removing your interrupt handler to avoid writing the wrong interrupt, disabling the wrong interrupt, or turning interrupts off for too long a period.